 -New business items: 1.
 A call is going out for volunteers for an Architecture Review Committee.
 This committee is being charged with strengthening and clarifying existing architecture bylaws and formulating architecture guidelines.
 Contact the Board or check the Facebook page for upcoming information.

 2. The Treasurer presented our current budget proposal for calendar year 2019 (a copy of which was mailed to all lot owners in February).

-She wanted to make clear that although she was involved in “99%” of the budget, it was approved by the Board without her final input.
-She went over the budget line by line with explanations as to what each line item entailed.
-Questions were raised regarding the correct number of lots to expect dues from (189 budgeted for but 172 now the total per developer) and how that will affect income and that a line item for contribution to the reserve fund was not present.
-Social Committee budget was discussed, and the Board agrees that their budget of $5000 is overestimated and will likely not be that much.
-In order to balance the budget, $3909 will have to be deducted from the reserve fund.
+- She wanted to make clear that although she was involved in “99%” of the budget, it was approved by the Board without her final input.

+- She went over the budget line by line with explanations as to what each line item entailed.

+- Questions were raised regarding the correct number of lots to expect dues from (189 budgeted for but 172 now the total per developer) and how that will affect income and that a line item for contribution to the reserve fund was not present.

+- Social Committee budget was discussed, and the Board agrees that their budget of $5000 is overestimated and will likely not be that much.

+- In order to balance the budget, $3909 will have to be deducted from the reserve fund.

 Based on the lot number discrepancies, exclusion of reserve fund contribution and possible social committee budget changes, the budget will be revised, and another meeting held (perhaps late May) to discuss and adopt.